Call us: 01524 843333

 How to book

-You’ll be sent an invitation letter in the post when it’s time to book your cervical screening appointment.
+You’ll be sent an invitation via the NHS app, SMS message or receive letter in the post when it’s time to book your cervical screening appointment.

 Most cervical screening is done in a GP surgery by a female nurse.